 Also exciting is the fact that the camera works with 16 apps that are made available through PlayMemories.
 Some of the apps include Star Trail, Liveview Grading, and Smooth Reflection.
-While some of the apps are free, others range in price from $5 to $10.

 The A6000 measures in at 4.7x2.8x2 inches and are considered a super-compact mirrorless camera.
 It comes in at about half the size and weight of a typical DSLR camera but has the same size APS-C image sensor.
 While the body is made up of composite materials, it feels solid in the user’s hands.
 Now, let’s take a few moments to take a look at the camera’s layout.